 1/2 to 1 cup chopped dried fruit or shredded/flaked coconut

-1/4 cup liquor (bourbon, whisky, rum, etc.) note: Increase flour by 1 tablespoon to accommodate
+1/4 cup liquor (bourbon, whiskey, rum, etc.) note: Increase flour by 1 tablespoon to accommodate

-1/2 teaspoon favorings or extracts (coconut, mint, rum, raspberry, etc.)
+1/2 teaspoon flavorings or extracts (coconut, mint, rum, raspberry, etc.)

 2 tablespoons instant espresso powder

-Heat oven to 350 degrees F. Line an 8-inch by 8-inch metal baking pan with aluminum foil or parchment paper.
+Heat oven to 350 degrees Fahrenheit (176C).
+Line an 8-inch by 8-inch metal baking pan with aluminum foil or parchment paper.